rhyst/olm/README.md

 # Olm

 An olm is a cave dwelling amphibian that I imagine is fairly static.
-This is a fast, featureful, static site generator.
+Olm the application is a static site generator with a focus on simplicity, speed, and extensibility.

+## Features

+* Super fast markdown parsing with Mistune
+* Easy plugin system based on Blinker signals
+* Clever and extensible caching so building is speedy

 ## Install

+Install via pip:

+    pip install olm

-Run the provided install script:
+Or run the provided install script:

     ./install

 It will install the requirements in a virtualenv.

 ## Run

+If you installed via pip you can run:

+    olm [ -s path/to/settings.py] [-d] path/to/site

+The `-s` flag allows you to specifiy a different settings file (default is `settings.py` in your site directory).
+The `-d` flag disables caching so the site is completely regenerated.

 Run the provided build script, providing the base folder of your site: